IGJoshua/coffi/README.md

 Panama, starting with JDK 17.
 As new JDKs are released, coffi will be ported to the newer versions of Panama.
 Version `0.4.341` is the last version compatible with JDK 17.
 Version `0.5.357` is the last version compatible with JDK 18.
+Version `0.6.409` is the latest version compatible with JDK 19.
 Bugfixes, and potential backports of newer coffi features may be found on the `jdk17-lts` branch.
 Development of new features and fixes as well as support for new Panama idioms and features will continue with focus only on the latest JDK.
 If a particular feature is not specific to the newer JDK, PRs backporting it to versions of coffi supporting Java 17 will likely be accepted.

 ### 1.0 Release